 Most of today’s cutting-edge applications of AI use machine learning, a form of AI in which learning algorithms are applied to large sets of data to create predictive models relating to specific business outcomes.
 Popular machine learning techniques include deep learning and deep neural networks – when you hear those terms, think “machine learning.”

-How Is ML Different?
+How Is Machine Learning Different?

 The thing that makes machine learning so compelling is that the ML models are not developed or maintained by teams of engineers and ML systems do not require explicit programming.